kuberig-io/kuberig-dsl/README.md

 }
 ```

-Run `gradle build`.
-Start using the generated DslKindsRoot class.
+Run `gradle build` and start using the generated DslKindsRoot class.

 In case you want to customize the location of the swagger.json or the generation target directory
-you can customize them by adding the kotlinDsl block.
+you can customize them by adding the kuberigDsl block.
 The code below shows the defaults applied by the plugin.

 ```kotlin
 kuberigDsl {